SheelaQueen/AdminBot-TheZ/README.md

 | **Verification System** | ✅                      | ❌                        | ❌                       | ❌                       |

 **Notice:**
- - Invite Tracker (super advanced) is a unique feature currently available only in AdminBot.
+ - Invite Tracker (super advanced) is a unique feature currently available only in ZygnalBot.
 This feature tracks which invite link was used by new members to join your server.

 **Please note:**